 - Defying authority figures and breaking the rules such as stealing or damaging property

 - Out-of-control and dangerous behavior such as using weapons or fighting

 Schizophrenia is a serious mental illness caused by a chemical imbalance in the brain.
 The condition does not fully surface in young people until they are in their teens or their early 20s.
 Childhood schizophrenia itself is rare, but some signs of the future onset of schizophrenia may occur during adolescence or the teen years such as:

 - Delusions, i.e., seeing things or talking to people that are not there

 - Difficulty in recognizing the difference between reality and fantasy

-Some parents assume that their children will come to them if they are struggling with mental health issues, but a 2012 RBC poll shows that many children turn to friends or a health professional rather than their mother or father.
+Some parents assume that their children will come to them if they are struggling with mental health issues, but an RBC poll shows that many children turn to friends or a health professional rather than their mother or father.

-Parents need to educate themselves about mental illness, so that they can recognize the symptoms and be able to cope if their child does have a condition.
-Support groups and mental health organizations are also excellent sources of information and help.
+Parents need to educate themselves about mental illness so that they can recognize the symptoms and be able to cope if their child does have a condition.
+Support groups and mental health organizations such as NAMI are also excellent sources of information and help.
 There are helpful books available such as by Margaret Puckette provide information on navigating the emotional impact and the challenges that occur.
 Raising Troubled Kids: Help for Parents of Children With Mental Illness or Emotional Disorders

-Many doctors do not have the specialized training needed to diagnose mental illness in children, but can provide referrals to specialists in the area of concern.
-It may take some time and several consultations to get a firm diagnosis and establish the right therapy and/or treatment options.
+Many doctors do not have the specialized training needed to diagnose mental illness in children but can provide referrals to specialists in the area of concern.
+It may take some time and several consultations to get a firm diagnosis and establish the right therapy and treatment options.
 In the end, children benefit greatly from early intervention and treatment.

 © 2013 Carola Finch